 In the whole decision process the goalie has a special role - he never "wants to be striker".
 Instead the goalie gets always striker if the ball is near the own goal an the goalie needs to clear the ball.
 Then the goalie becomes striker, means he executes the striker behavior, and communicates its decision to his teammates.
-In consequence all teammates become passive in order to fullfill the requirement that there should be only one striker.
+In consequence all teammates become passive in order to fulfill the requirement that there should be only one striker, except there is a player which sees a ball on a different position than the goalie ("second striker").